chenchiaho/QuickCurrency/README.md

 The part that I wasn't satisfied with is that I could not find a better way to handle the long list of currency data in the viewModel
 (for ex: "SGD" -> rates.SGD).
 That I needed to type them out one by one.
 I feel that there has to be a better way.

 Overall, I enjoyed building the app.
-Thank you so much for the time!
+Thank you so much for reading!

 Kevin